 Ray Campi's performing and recording career spans more than half a century and is still going strong.
 Known today as the King of Rockabilly and still based in Austin, Ray begins his musical career in the '50s, and, therefore, comes to Sonobeat in '68 well prepared for the recording studio along with professional sidemen Henry Hill and J. Clark.
 Ray's tracks are among the first recorded at Sonobeat's Western Hills Drive studio in northwest Austin, and, in fact, Ray overdubs his vocal tracks in producer Bill Josey Sr.'s living room.

 Civil Disobedience and He's a Devil are among Sonobeat's better produced tracks during its early history.
 Unfortunately, however, the single – perceived as neither fish nor fowl – gets little radio airplay, leading to few sales, and, therefore, is a commercial failure.
 Nonetheless, both the Ray Campi Establishment and its single for Sonobeat are unique and wholly entertaining.

 Ray moves to Hollywood shortly after the Sonobeat recording sessions and take a teaching job at a junior high school.
 But he can't jettison music from his core, so he reignites his singing career soon thereafter.
-Today, as America's reigning King of Rockabilly, he's performing still, at age 82.
+Inducted into the Austin Music Awards Hall of Fame in 1984 and into the Rockabilly Hall of Fame in the late 1990s, today, as America's reigning King of Rockabilly, he's performing still at age 83.

 Ray Campi: bass and vocals